vikta707/CuriousMindsProject/README.md

 # ANALYSIS ON THE EFFECT OF ETHNICITY ON OCCUPATIONAL CHOICE(R)

 This project replicates data analysis I performed during a data science internship.
 It investigates the relationship between ethnicity and occupational choice using data obtained from StatsNZ.
-Due to confidentiality agreements, the dataset and outputs are not shared, but the complete R code and workflow are included for demonstration purposes.
+Due to confidentiality agreements, the raw datasets are not shared, but the complete R code and workflow are included for demonstration purposes.

 ---